ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Setting up the Raspberry Pi

 I assume that you are already familiar with setting up a Raspberry Pi.
-We are going to using Debian Bookworm, the current version of Debian
+We are going to using Debian Trixie, the current version of Debian.

 Obviously you need a Raspberry Pi.
 Any model except the Pico will do, but remember that - even a RPi1 will do a fine job - the faster the RPi is, the more responsive your experience will be.